 Concerns about the price for coronavirus treatment, including a much discussed COVID-19 vaccine, have weighed on the minds of many Americans, who are wary of the “real” cost.
 And even with the health-care provisions of the Coronavirus Aid Recovery and Economic Security (CARES) Act in place, confusion abounds over why COVID treatment is so expensive.

-With nine pharmaceutical front-runners in the race to create a COVID-19 vaccine, upon successful development and testing it’s likely each company will seek to undercut one another to market their treatment at the most affordable (and attractive) price.
+With nine pharmaceutical front-runners in the race to create a COVID-19 vaccine, and two already found to be over 90 percent effective in preventing the virus, it’s likely each company will seek to undercut one another to market their treatment at the most affordable (and attractive) price

-Here we’ve broken down the real cost, and how much you can expect to pay, whether or not you’re insured, when additional coronavirus medical treatments roll out in late 2020 and early 2021.
+Here we’ve broken down the real cost, and how much you can expect to pay, whether or not you’re insured, when additional coronavirus medical treatments roll out in early 2021.

 How Much Is Coronavirus Treatment?